brenwell/pixi-pause/README.md

 # pixi-pause

-pixi-pause is a pixi.js plugin which automatically pause and resumes your `PIXI.Application` when the browser windows visibilty is changed.
+pixi-pause is a pixi.js plugin which automatically pauses and resumes your `PIXI.Application` when the browser windows visibilty is changed.

-## Intall
+## Install

 ```shell
 npm i pixi-pause